shahramyalameha/burai/docs/source/usage/project/atoms_viewer.rst

 Replace Atom
 ------------
 We introduce the operation of replace the atom.
-The first step is selecting the atom which you want to replace.
+The first step is selecting the atom which users want to replace.
-Then, the menu appears.
-You select “Rename selected atoms”
+Then, the menu appears. users select “Rename selected atoms”

 .. image:: ../../../img/projects/imgCreateJob_ReplaceAtom01.png
    :scale: 30 %
    :align: center

-The periodic table appears, and you select element which you want to replace.
+The periodic table appears, and users select element which users want to replace.

 .. image:: ../../../img/projects/imgCreateJob_ReplaceAtom02.png
    :scale: 30 %
    :align: center

-You can replace the atom.
+users can replace the atom.

 .. image:: ../../../img/projects/imgCreateJob_ReplaceAtom03.png
    :scale: 30 %